GitHub (in-class tutorial)

 • Use the cheat sheets throughout

-• Start working on your project (e.g., set up a repository in our dprep organization)
+• Start working on your project (e.g., set up a repository in our course-dprep organization)

 • Create an amazing GitHub About page for your profile (important for job market!)